DavisPL-Teaching/189c/lecture1/README.md

 Plan:

-- Types of specifications
+- Different types of specifications

+    + functional correctness
-- key concepts: functional correctness, full functional correctness, preconditions, and postconditions.
+    + full functional correctness,
+    + preconditions and postconditions
+    + safety and liveness

+- If time: assume and assert